protofire/solhint/docs/architecture.md

 # Architecture

-This document is written for the developers who want to understand the structure and mechanism of this project, and how to contribute.
+This document is for developers who want to understand the structure and mechanisms of this project, and how to contribute.

 ## Project Structure

-Below describes the major structure of the project.
+The file structure below describes the major structure of the project.

 ```
 ├── docs                                 # documentation